melloware/quarkus-faces/README.md

 [![Quarkus Faces Logo](https://github.com/melloware/quarkus-faces/blob/main/src/site/QuarkusFaces.svg)](https://github.com/melloware/quarkus-faces)

-### Overview
+### Goals
+***

-The goal was to take an out of the box JSF application (PrimeFaces Showcase) and run it in both a Java EE Server and in [Quarkus](https://quarkus.io/).
+The main goal was to take an out of the box JSF application ([PrimeFaces Showcase](https://github.com/primefaces/primefaces-showcase)) and run it in both a Java EE Server and in [Quarkus](https://quarkus.io/).
-In the process of doing this I also added various optimization tricks I have learned over the years for optimizing a JSF application.
+Some addition goals:
+- See how much we can improve performance by incorporating various optimization tricks for JSF applications
-This was designed to see if Quarkus is a viable option for JSF and migrating to Docker containers.
+- See if Quarkus is a viable option for JSF and migrating to Docker containers

 ### Environment
+***
 - OpenJDK 11.0.10
 - JBoss Wildfly 18.0.1
 - Quarkus 1.11.3
 - JSF Production Mode

 ### Optimizations
+***
 - Apache MyFaces instead of Jakarta Mojarra
 - PrimeFaces [MOVE_SCRIPTS_TO_BOTTOM](https://primefaces.github.io/primefaces/10_0_0/#/gettingstarted/configuration?id=configuration)
 - OmniFaces [GzipResponseFilter](https://showcase.omnifaces.org/filters/GzipResponseFilter)